First Nations events and reconciliation action - ballarat

 at BADAC Market St Carpark and entry via 108 Armstrong St, Ballarat Central

-• BADAC, City of Ballarat, CAFS and Wadawurrung invite one and all.
+• Wadawurrung, BADAC, City of Ballarat and CAFS invite one and all.

-9:45am Morning Tea and Pathways to Healing Yarnin
+9:45am Morning Tea and Pathways to Healing Yarning Circ

 Smoking Ceremony